dpays/esteem8app.github.io/docs/contributing-kit/Processing-principles.md

  * Be happy for quick wins and slightly positive.
 * Focus on actual process and make effort.
 * Do your best, you are the last efficiency parameter.

+See [Work my system](https://github.com/Primerz/Work-my-system) project for more informations.